Good Times: Ratings

 The program premiered in February 1974; high ratings led CBS to renew the program for the 1974–75 season, as it was the seventeenth-highest-rated program that year.
 During its first full season on the air, the show was the seventh-highest-rated program in the Nielsen ratings, with more than 25% of all American households tuning into an episode each week.
 Three of the top ten highest-rated programs on American TV that season centered on the lives of African-Americans: Sanford and Son, The Jeffersons and Good Times.
 The Nielsen ratings for the series declined over time, partly because of its many time slot changes and the departure of John Amos.
 The ratings went down considerably when the show entered its final two seasons:

 Awards and nominations

+Revival

+In September 2020, it was announced that the series would receive an animated sitcom revival with Carl Jones originally attached as showrunner and Norman Lear originally executive producing alongside Seth MacFarlane and Stephen Curry for Netflix.
+In December 2023, it was announced Ranada Shepard replaced Carl Jones as showrunner for the series.
+It centers on the current generation of the Evans family, and stars Jay Pharoah, Marsai Martin, Yvette Nicole Brown, Slink Johnson, and J. B. Smoove.
+The series (titled on-screen as Good Times: Black Again) was released on April 12, 2024.

+It received overwhelmingly negative reviews from critics and audiences with criticism aimed at the animation style, the crass presentation, racist and offensive humor, and general lack of connection to the original series aside from occasional mentions of the James Evans character.